-2,127,273 Shares of Common Stock Warrants to Purchase 2,127,273 Shares of Common Stock
+Shares of Common Stock Warrants to Purchase Shares of Common Stock

-We are offering 2,127,273 shares of our common stock, par value \$0.0001 per share, and warrants to purchase 2,127,273 shares of common stock of Nxt-ID, Inc. The warrant to purchase a share of our common stock will have an exercise price of \$3.288 per share (120% of the public offering price of the common stock).
+We are offering shares of our common stock, par value \$0.0001 per share, and warrants to purchase shares of common stock of Nxt-ID, Inc. The warrant to purchase of a share of our common stock will have an exercise price of \$ per share (120% of the public offering price of the common stock).
 The warrants are exercisable immediately and will expire five years from the date of issuance.
 Our common stock is presently traded on the OTC Bulletin Board (the "OTC Bulletin Board") under the symbol NXTD.
-On September 8, 2014, the last sale price of our shares as reported by the OTC Bulletin Board was \$3.80 per share.
-In conjunction with this offering, we applied to list our common stock and warrants on the Nasdaq Capital Market and our common stock and warrants are expected to begin trading on the Nasdaq Capital Market under the ticker symbols "NXTD" and "NXTDW," respectively, on Thursday, September 11, 2014.
+On August 12, 2014, the last sale price of our shares as reported by the OTC Bulletin Board was \$3.46 per share.
+In conjunction with this offering, we intend to apply to list our common stock and warrants on the Nasdaq Capital Market under the symbols "NXTD" and "NXTDW", respectively.